-Founded in 1997, GamCare is the leading provider of information, advice and support for anyone affected by gambling harms.
-We operate the National Gambling Helpline, provide treatment for anyone who is harmed by gambling, create awareness about safer gambling and treatment, and encourage an effective approach to safer gambling within the gambling industry.
+GamCare is the leading provider of information, advice and support for anyone affected by gambling harms.
+We operate the National Gambling Helpline, provide structured support for anyone who is harmed by gambling, create awareness about safer gambling and treatment, and encourage an effective approach to safer gambling within the gambling industry.
+GamCare was founded in 1997 by Paul Bellringer.